Everton snapped up highly-rated Northern Ireland international striker Simone Magill in March 2013 ahead of the inaugural Women's Super League season.

-The then 18-year-old had caught the eye after netting 18 goals in the Northern Irish Premier Division with Mid-Ulster as well as her international endeavours - Magill made her senior bow in 2010 aged just 15.
+The then 18-year-old had caught the eye after netting 18 goals in the Northern Irish Premier Division with Mid-Ulster, as well as through her international endeavours - Magill made her senior bow in 2010 aged just 15.

 Injury saw her miss much of the 2016 WSL campaign but she returned in style a year later in the Spring Series, notching five goals in seven games as Everton won promotion to the top-flight.

 After an injury-disrupted 2017/18 season, Magill was in excellent form throughout 2018/19.
 She made 20 appearances for the Blue Girls, scoring three goals.

-The 24-year-old saw her efforts recognised as she won Everton's Player of the Season prize.
+Magill saw her efforts recognised as she won Everton's Player of the Season prize.
 The campaign was also saw Magill achieve a notable international landmark, as she passed a half-century of senior caps for Northern Ireland.